Polirecyliente/SGConocimiento/Math/03_Geometry_basics/S03_Polygons.md

 $tan$ is called the tangent function.

-(Lados de un triángulo rectángulo dado un ángulo y un lado) **Sides of a right triangle given an angle and a side**: In a right triangle, having only one of the non-right angles and the length of any one side, is enough to determine the lengths of the other two sides, via the trigonometric ratios.
+(Lados de un triángulo rectángulo dados un ángulo y un lado) **Sides of a right triangle given an angle and a side**: In a right triangle, having only one of the non-right angles and the length of any one side, is enough to determine the lengths of the other two sides, via the trigonometric ratios.

 > Sides of a right triangle given an angle and a side